|Mrs Casey Ord (f)|

 - Being connected to community groups through social prescribing enables people to be more physically active and improves mental health, helping them to stay well for longer and lessen the impact of long-term conditions.

-If you feel that Tracy may well be able to help you, please discuss this with your GP or the Practice Manager.
+If you feel that Casey may well be able to help you, please discuss this with your GP or the Practice Manager.